 - Behind the News

-- focuses on a wide range of Japanese political and social affairs.
+- Focuses on a wide range of Japanese politics, social affairs and sports.
 Its extensive coverage of China and the Korean Peninsula, especially politics, diplomatic maneuvering and analytical content, is without parallel.

 - Cool Japan

-- offers in-depth features and articles on a wide range of topics written from an international perspective.
-This section also runs an article featuring a Japanese who shows outstanding international talent in his or her field.
+- Runs in-depth features and articles on a wide range of topics written from an international perspective.
+This section also runs a People article featuring a Japanese who shows outstanding international talent in his or her field.

 (c) The Asahi Shimbun